 Annual pay in nominal dollars has grown steadily in Massachusetts over the past ten years.
 Average annual pay is computed by dividing the total annual payroll of employees covered by Unemployment Insurance programs by the average monthly number of employees.
 Data are reported by employers covered under the Unemployment Insurance programs.
 While levels of annual pay were nearly equal in Massachusetts and the United States in 1984, average annual pay levels in Massachusetts have grown more rapidly than the national average since that time.
 Following a period between 1985 and 1992 in which average annual pay levels in Massachusetts grew at a rate between 5 and 7 percent, growth slowed to less than 3 percent in 1993 and 1994.
 However, growth levels have exceeded 4 percent in the past six years and, as a result, preliminary estimates show that the level of annual pay in Massachusetts in 2000 was 26 percent higher than the national average: \$44,326(p) compared to \$35,296(p).
-In 2000, average annual pay levels in the nation.
+In 2000, average annual pay levels in Massachusetts had the highest growth rates in the nation and remained the fourth highest pay level in the nation.